-Objective of Practical Training
+Objectives of Practical Training:

-1. Correcting and systemizing the knowledge acquired during individual preparation for the lesson in accordance with the requirements set forth above.

-2. Mastering the description and assessment of postmortem changes and supravital reactions, exercising approximate judgement regarding time of death coming.

-3. Learning to detect, record and withdraw biologically sourced evidence from objects in the environment.

-4. Learning to assess the results of the examination to the extent necessary for the successful performance of duties by the doctor-specialist during investigative activities, such as the examination of a corpse in place of discovery (place of incident).
+- 1. Correcting and organizing the knowledge acquired during individual preparation for the lesson in accordance with the requirements set forth above. - 2.
+Mastering the description and assessment of postmortem changes and supravital reactions, exercising approximate judgement regarding time of death. - 3.
+Learning to detect, record and collect evidence of biological origin from objects in the environment. - 4.
+Learning to assess the results of the examination to the extent necessary for the successful performance of duties by the doctor-specialist during investigative activities, such as the examination of a corpse in the place of discovery (crime scene).

-Procedure for the Conduct of the Practical Training
+Procedure for the conduct of practical training

-The objective of the practical training is achieved during the student-teacher discussion of questions which arise in the course of individual preparation for the lesson; during the introductory visit to the Bureau of Forensic Medicine for purposes of attending a postmortem examination; familiarization with the collection of diagrams and charts; solution of a case problem including the determination of death coming time.
+The objective of the practical training is achieved during the student-teacher discussion of questions which arise in the course of individual preparation for the lesson; during the introductory visit to the Bureau of Forensic Medicine with the purpose of attending a postmortem examination; familiarization with the collection of diagrams and charts; solution of a case problem including the determination of death time.

-The control of the original level of knowledge (preparation for the lesson) is conducted by carrying out tests (considered to be passed with the score of 70% and higher).
+The control of the original level of knowledge (preparation for the lesson) is conducted by carrying out tests (expected to be passed with the score of 70% and higher).

-The control of achievement of the required level of knowledge as a result of the practical training (final control) is conducted by fulfilling the following: solving tests (considered to be passed with the score of 70% and higher), solving a case problem and subsequent conversation with teacher in terms of the study material of the program section.
+The control of achievement of the required level of knowledge as a result of the practical training (final control) is conducted by fulfilling the following: solving tests (expected to be passed with the score of 70% and higher), solving a case problem and subsequent conversation with a teacher within the spectrum of the study material of the Program Section.